quru/qis/doc/image_help.md

 the width or height of the main image.
 To change this, see [ovsize](#option_ovsize), [ovpos](#option_ovpos), and [ovopacity](#option_ovopacity).

 You can use overlays for branding or watermarking your images.
 Consider using a [template](#option_tmp) to group together your standard overlay rules.
+You could also apply a watermark by default in the system's default template, then use other templates to selectively remove or alter the watermark.

 Currently it is possible to remove (or rather, not apply) the watermark by providing a blank overlay path, or by removing the template parameter from the image URL.
 If this is a concern, you